fazilshafibhat/Placement-Cell-Project/README.md

 # Placement-Cell

 An Application that allows a company's employee to store their students details, interview held through them and allows the company to download the result of all interviews along with results in a .csv file

 ## Table of Contents
-* Generalinfo
+* Introduction
-* Technology
+* Technology Used
 * Setup
 * Functionality
 * status
-* Link

 ## Introduction
 A company constantly needs to download their data to compile different reports.
-This application creates an interface for the employees of this company to fill in the data into the database and then download it in CSV format.
+This application creates an interface for the employees of the company to fill in the data into the database and then download it in CSV format.

-## Technology
+## Technology Used
     1. Node.js
     2. Express
     3. MongoDB